zirkelc/template-single-typescript/README.md

 ## Optional

+### Publish to NPM
+[JS-DevTools/npm-publish](https://github.com/JS-DevTools/npm-publish) is a GitHub Action to publish packages to npm automatically by updating the version number.

 ### Preview Releases

 [pkg.pr.new](https://github.com/stackblitz-labs/pkg.pr.new) will automatically generate preview releases for every push and pull request.
 This allows you to test changes before publishing to npm.